lettis/PGT/README.md

 It is documented via the docstring-feature of Python.

-This toolkit is currently very much a work in progress and not to be considered being an end-product of some kind.
+This toolkit is currently very much a work in progress and not to be considered being an end-product of any kind.
 Publication is done in hope to inspire / ease someone else's work or to help him/her not having to reinvent the wheel.